nataliakokoromyti/kernelbench-tinker/README.md

 This repo wires Tinker RL to KernelBench evaluation.
 The training loop:
 - Samples kernels from the model according to KernelBench problems
-- Evaluates them with KernelBench (locally or via Modal using KB's eval harness)
+- Evaluates them with KernelBench via Modal using KB's eval harness
 - Converts results into rewards and updates the model with GRPO‑style RL
 - Saves checkpoints after every batch for crash recovery